petkaantonov/bluebird/docs/docs/features.md

 See [installation](install.html) on how to enable warnings in your environment.

+Note - in order to get full stack traces with warnings in Node 6.x+ you need to enable to `--trace-warnings` flag which will give you a full stack trace of where the warning is coming from.

 ###Promise monitoring

 This feature enables subscription to promise lifecycle events via standard global events mechanisms in browsers and Node.js.